Social media can provide others with access to your personal world. Make sure you're only sharing what you want to share.

 Look for potential signs of malicious activity when connected to public WiFi like prompts to:

 Older Australians can find all the skills and knowledge they need to stay safe online with Be Connected.
 It is an award-winning Australian Government initiative empowering older Australians to thrive in a digital world.
-The Be Connected website is a one-stop shop with more than 150 online learning modules and 350 learning activities - and it’s all free.
-Visit www.beconnected.esafety.gov.au to find out more.
+The Be Connected website, opens in new window is a one-stop shop with more than 150 online learning modules and 350 learning activities - and it’s all free.
+Visit www.beconnected.esafety.gov.au, opens in new window to find out more.

-Australian Government | Australian Cyber Security Centre and Stay Smart Online
+Australian Government | Australian Cyber Security Centre (ACSC)

-The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together into a single location.
+The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together in a single location.
 It’s the hub for private and public sector collaboration and information sharing to combat cyber security threats.
-ACSC’s Stay Smart Online provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities, and risky online behaviours.
+ACSC provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities and risky online behaviours.

 Australian Government | ReportCyber